-Exploration by Corazon at the FLC (include drilling, ground geophysics, downhole geophysics and geochemistry) has resulted in the discovery of a large magmatic sulphide system that has the potential to host significant nickel-copper sulphide deposits.
+Exploration by Corazon at the FLC (including drilling, ground geophysics, downhole geophysics and geochemistry) has resulted in the discovery of a large magmatic sulphide system that has the potential to host significant nickel-copper sulphide deposits.

 The FLC has physical and chemical characteristics that suggest it is prospective for hosting Lynn Lake style magmatic nickel-copper-cobalt deposits.
 Corazon’s drilling has confirmed this potential, consistently intersecting Lynn Lake mine-grade nickel-copper-cobalt mineralisation.

 The Company’s past drilling at the FLC delivered positive results which strengthened Corazon’s geological model for the target, as well as the belief that the FLC has the potential to host significant nickel-copper-cobalt sulphide deposits.
 It is noted, though, that the feeder zone(s) for this mineralisation have not yet been identified.
 With this aim in mind, the results of the recent drilling will enable the Company to further refine its targeting and interpretation processes for on-going exploration.